The Ultimate Jacksonville Family Photography Guide

 My Styling Approach

-Start with mom: If you feel great, it sets the tone.
+START WITH MOM: If you feel great, it sets the tone.
 Choose something that fits well, moves nicely, and feels like you.
+Mama - you deserve to feel like the star of the show.
+You do SO MUCH for your family.
+Don’t leave yourself until last.

 Mom: Midi or maxi dresses in neutral tones, simple jewelry, and soft hair/makeup photograph beautifully.

-Dad: Fitted chinos or jeans, rolled sleeves, henley shirts or casual button-downs in earth tones.
+Dad: Fitted chinos, jeans or shorts, rolled sleeves, henley shirts or casual button-downs in earth tones.

-Kids: Comfortable is key.
+Kids: Comfort is key.
 Choose clothes they won’t tug at or want to take off.
-Layers like cardigans or suspenders are great for depth.
+Twirly dresses are great for girls if they are into that style.
+Comfortable fabrics can make all the difference between a happy kid and a fussy kid.

 Shopping Support